thinkingc/search-in-browser/README.md

 # search-in-browser README
-A Simple Extension for VSCode to search easily using Google、bing or Baidu, There are three ways to use this extension:
+A Simple Extension for VSCode to search easily using Google、Bing or Baidu, There are three ways to use this extension:

 1. **context menu**